tichzvidzayi/tichzvidzayi/README.md

-### Hi there my name is Tich, I enjoy learning and using the best tools for a specific problem.
+### Hi there my name is Tich, I enjoy learning and experimenting with any tech tools and observing the magic happen.
+Recently, I admire Python and GO languages.

 <!--
 **tichzvidzayi/tichzvidzayi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.